CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### Thin LTO

-The funny thing [...] noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time.
+The funny thing <a href="https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf"><strong>Teresa Johnson and Xinliang David Li</strong></a> noticed about LTO is, well, there's not all that many symbols libLTO really cares about at link time.

 ![Desktop View](/assets/img/posts/2026-02-21-llvm-thin-lto.png)
 *<strong>Thin LTO</strong>*

+What we see above is a clear

 The corollary to this is, thin LTO is also incremental.
 Full LTO merges all of its compilation units into a single module, so whenever any of those sources are edited, the full libLTO step needs rerun.
 If you edit a source without changing its index files, however, thin LTO can skip this.
 It will still need to...

-Notes on linker caching here, actually get technical with it?
+Linker caching is

 **Clang flags** `-flto=thin`

+**LLD flags** `-cache_path_dir=<path/to/cache>``

 ## LTO, But Better (Better Build Times, Anyway)

-In terms of raw performance, thin LTO is negligibly worse: using it to build Clang 3.9, Stinnett finds a speed-up of 2.63% versus full LTO's 2.86%.
+In terms of raw performance, thin LTO is a negligible downgrade: using it to build Clang 3.9, Stinnett finds a speed-up of 2.63% versus full LTO's 2.86%.
 The trade-off for that extra 0.23%, however, is compiling and linking with full LTO takes him 4x longer!
 As benchmarks go, it paints an instructive picture of what 'better' LTO looks like.

 The goal of my last post was to shout out several cheat codes ( )